ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 In this exercise, we will examine the practical implications of memory bugs at a technical level and explore how they've been exploited, particularly through the technique of ***shellcoding***.

-As a primary theoretical source, we use the online book "Low-Level Software Security for Compiler Developers" [^5]
+As a primary theoretical source, we use the online book "Low-Level Software Security for Compiler Developers" [^5].

 # Introduction

-What is a memory bug, or error?
+What is a memory error?

 > Memory access errors describe memory accesses that, although permitted by a program, were not intended by the programmer. [^5]

-Memory access errors are often defined [^] as:
+Memory access errors are often defined [^6] as:

 * buffer overflow
 * null pointer dereference